 - With what we have, what can we create?

-Answering those questions will help every CMO work well with other departments and create a strategy that will get results.
+Answering those questions will help every CMO work well with other departments and get results.

 What Does a CMO Do?

-The responsibilities of a chief marketing officer often extend beyond the tasks of the marketing department.
+The responsibilities of a chief marketing officer often extend beyond the activities of the marketing department.
 The following information describes just what a CMO does so you can be prepared in the future.

 1. Execute the CEO’s Vision

-Every CEO should have a vision for the company.
-It’s up to the CMO to execute it.
+Every CEO (chief executive officer) should have a vision for the brand.
+It’s up to the chief marketing officer to execute it.
 A CMO should get the vision from the CEO or from the company’s vision statement.
-From there, the CMO creates a plan and gives it to their team to execute.
+From there, the chief marketing officer creates a plan and gives it to their employees to execute.
 This involves more than simply executing a business strategy—it involves using a creative influence to turn the vision into a reality.
 The CMO should work closely with the founder, along with other members of the C-suite.
 They then take what they talk about and dilute it down to the other leaders on the team.

 2. Hiring, Growing, and Leading the Marketing Team

-The chief marketing officer oversees all marketing work for the company, but they don’t actually do the nitty-gritty tasks.
+The chief marketing officer oversees all marketing work, but they don’t actually do the nitty-gritty tasks.
 Again, they are like an architect overseeing the construction of a house.
 The members of their team are the builders.
-As the leader of the team, the CMO sets the tone for how the work gets done.
+As the leader, the CMO sets the tone for how the work gets done.
 They are in charge of the culture, and they set the example for others to follow.
 To do this, they make sure to hire people who are a cultural fit and will help the team grow and succeed.

 3. Establishing and Managing Brand Standards

 Another part of the CMO job is working with executive leaders to establish brand standards.
-Once established, the CMO must also manage those standards.
+Once established, the chief marketing officer must also manage those standards.
 This includes the messaging, imagery, taglines, slogans, and more.
-With this in mind, the CMO must be a key part of the conversation when discussing brand development and management.
+With this in mind, the chief marketing officer must be a key part of the conversation when discussing brand development and management.
 CMOs can play a significant role in crafting the brand into something that will connect with audiences.

 4. Building and Overseeing the Marketing Strategy

 CMOs also need to build out a marketing strategy and oversee its execution.
 That includes conducting market research and analysis, then formulating a strategy based on the company’s overall goals.
-A CMO must make adjustments to that strategy when needed.
-The strategy should reflect clear marketing communication both to clients and customers.
+A chief marketing officer must make adjustments when needed.
+The strategy should reflect clear marketing communication both to every client and customer.
 Other parts of this responsibility include creating an effective marketing funnel and outlining brand touchpoints and social media content.
-All of it must fit together as a master plan for achieving company objectives while maintaining a consistent voice.
+All of it must fit together as a master plan for achieving objectives while maintaining a consistent voice.